Wolfsburg: Emblems

 Wolfsburg's emblem shows a silver two-tower castle with a closed gate on red ground over a green base with silver waved timbers.
 A golden wolf with a blue tongue paces over the castle's battlement.
 The city's flag is green and white.

 Lower Saxony's Department of the Interior awarded the city of Wolfsburg's emblem in 1952 after it had been constituted in the association articles in 1947.
 In 1961, it was improved heraldically and newly awarded by the governmental executive committee of Lüneburg.
 The symbols of the wolf and the castle reflect the city's name (canting arm) and do not have a historical, directly conveyed reference.
 The flag was adopted in 1955.

 Volkswagen used a modified version of the Wolfsburg coat of arms as its steering wheel emblem, (and occasionally as a hood ornament, on classic Beetles) until the early 1980s, when it was replaced by the VW roundel.

 Regional authorities

-The city of Wolfsburg is a member of the association Braunschweigische Landschaft e.V. with a registered office in Braunschweig and in the Lüneburgischen Landschaftsverband e.V. with a registered office in Uelzen.
-These associations were founded to foster cultural establishments of the regions.
+The city of Wolfsburg is a member of the association Braunschweigische Landschaft e.V, with a registered office in Braunschweig and in the Lüneburgischen Landschaftsverband e.V, with a registered office in Uelzen.
+These associations were founded to foster cultural establishments in the regions.